munificent/game-programming-patterns/book/update-method.markdown

 ## Motivation

 The player's mighty valkyrie is on a quest to steal glorious jewels from where they rest on the bones of the long-dead sorceror-king.
 She tentatively approaches the entrance of his magnificent crypt and is attacked by... *nothing*.
-No cursed statues shooting lightning at him.
+No cursed statues shooting lightning at her.
 No undead warriors patrolling the entrance.
 She just walks right in grabs the loot. <span name="win">Game over.</span> You win.

 Well, that won't do.